Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

     binding table record selection of the instances and geometries in the acceleration structures.
 See “Shader binding table”.
-4. Launch a device-side kernel that will invoke a ray generation program with a multitude of threads calling optizTrace to begin traversal and the execution of the other programs.
+4. Launch a device-side kernel that will invoke a ray generation program with a multitude of threads calling optixTrace to begin traversal and the execution of the other programs.
 See “Ray generation launches”.
 Device-side functionality is described in “Device-side functions”.